microsoftgraph/msgraph-sample-phpapp/Demos/03-add-aad-auth/README.md

 Now that you can get tokens, it's time to implement a way to store them in the app.
 Since this is a sample app, for simplicity's sake, you'll store them in the session.
 A real-world app would use a more reliable secure storage solution, like a database.

-Create a new directory in the Open the `./app` directory named `TokenStore`, then create a new file in that directory named `TokenCache.php`, and add the following code.
+Create a new directory in the `./app` directory named `TokenStore`, then create a new file in that directory named `TokenCache.php`, and add the following code.

 ```php
 <?php